NSS-Data-Science-Projects/webscraping_apis_movies_pt2/README.md

     * Avoid screenshots of code or raw output.
 Thik of your audience as studio executives or film analysts, not programmers.

     Your presentation should be done using PowerPoint/Google Slides or other presentation software.

-    Presentations will take place on Tuesday, 11/25 at noon.